gwulilab/GWearCloud/docsource/installation.rst

 * The implementer has a valid AWS account
 * The implementer has prior knowledge of Android app development
-* The implementer has prior knowledge of git and GitHub

 S3 Bucket Setup
 ---------------